Pro Bono Resources

 This page has resources for attorneys who want to volunteer for Kansas Legal Services, including the application to become a volunteer, information about the Elder Law Hotline, and other news that is relevant for pro bono attorneys.

-Read the KLS 2019 Private Attorney Involvement Plan.
+Read the draft of the KLS 2021 Private Attorney Involvement Plan.

 QUESTIONS AND ANSWERS ABOUT THE KANSAS EMERITUS ATTORNEY PROGRAM